jordanbaracatt/Overview-of-MakerDAO-design/readme.md

 **CDP Key Moments are the moments that we have observed to elicit the most positive emotion in user after a series of actions.**

-How to use key moments?
-Understanding the points that users find to be particularly positive will help us reduce the amount of friction that we create along the path to the moment.
-[Here is a great post about key user moments.](https://alexiskold.net/2016/06/01/what-is-the-magic-moment-for-your-startup/)

 (Airtable coming soon)